knode/meetups/oklahoma-city-ok-usa/okcjs.md

 Talks submitted to OKCjs are chosen based on relevancy to JavaScript.
 We notify speaker once their talk has been accepted.
 We offer our time to listen to talks, overview slides, and give feedback to all speakers.

 Presentations submitted to Thunder Plains are chosen via a double blind process, chosen by the talk's relevancy and radness.
-After the organizers decide on their favorite talks, we notify the speakers that have been selected.
-We aim to offer constructive feedback to all speakers and to thank each submitter for being so brave.
-Each submitter will be notified if they have been selected or not, and also awarded a high five* for excellence. (*Redeemable if submitter is in close proximity OKC.)
+After the organizers deliberate over the talks, the submitters are notified of their acceptance status.
+We aim to offer constructive feedback, sincere thanks, and high fives for excellence to all submitters.